dailydotdev/apps/README.md

   The web app project.
 This is a Next.js project and has more pages than the extension, such as a registration page, post page, profile page, etc. For more information [click here](https://github.com/dailydotdev/apps/tree/master/packages/webapp).

 ## Local Environment
   To spin up a local environment, we suggest using GitPod.
-We have a GitPod button above, everything is already configured and should work out of the box. click on it and let's roll!
+We have a GitPod button above, everything is already configured and should work out of the box.
+Click on it and let's roll!

   **Note:** Checkout getting started with gitPod using their [official docs](https://www.gitpod.io/docs/introduction/getting-started).
 If you're new to gitPod, don't worry, it's a simple and powerful tool that will help you get started with this project in no time.